usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 The distinction between pipelines and steps is relative and provisional, but important and useful.
 The pipeline is the logical and actual definition of how your data is to be processed.
 Every pipeline is composed of an arrangement, often a series, of operations.
 These operations – the steps – include &ldquo;primitives&rdquo;, being designed for generality and reusability for the most common operations.
 But they can also include new steps we have written, as pipelines, and such custom-designed steps can be used in combination with the primitives or core compound steps of the language.

 At a higher level, defining new steps with new step declarations, and using them in combination with other steps, is how we manage complexity and change in processing requirements.
 This strategy maximizes adaptability, while also supporting an &ldquo;incremental maturity model&rdquo;, in which all defined processes can be improved with reuse, building and testing over time.
 Careful use and deployment of new steps is how we save work, by focusing optimization and making it possible to scale up to address data processing requirement sets that are both large and complex.

+Thus a kind of &ldquo;recursive orderability&rdquo;, wherein encapsulation itself is scaled up and out arbitrarily but only as much as needed, is a secret to XProc.
+As a pipeline, a step definition may include only a single step (a pipeline can be an interface or wrapper to another pipeline, or to a simple operation), or a long sequence or complex choreography of steps.
+In either case it can become a relatively self-contained &ldquo;black box&rdquo; process available to other processes.

 Accommodating this design, an XProc *file* considered as an XML instance is either of two things: a *step declaration*, or a collection of such declarations, a *library*.
 At the top level, recognize an XProc step declaration by the element, `p:declare-step` (in the XProc namespace) and a library by the element `p:library`.